-Learning objectives: Students practise talking about rules and regulations using can, have to and (not) allowed to.
+Learning objectives: Pupils practise talking about rules and regulations using can, have to and (not) allowed to.

-Materials to use: Students copy signs that they see in their local environment.
+Materials to use: Pupils copy signs that they see in their local environment.

-Ask students to look for and copy signs that they see on their way to college, in the market, on the roadside, on food packets, etc. Ask them to draw the signs on a sheet of A4 paper and bring to class, for example:
+1. Ask pupils to look for and copy signs that they see on their way to school, in the market, on the roadside, on food packets, etc. Ask them to draw the signs on a sheet of A4 paper and bring to class, for example:

-Figure 103.
-A selection of signs
+Figure 102.
+A selection on signs

-Students should be given 2-3 days to collect pictures of signs.
+Pupils should be given 2-3 days to collect pictures of signs.

-- Display the signs on the board.
-Students work in pairs and answer the following questions: Where might you see this sign?
+- 2. Display the signs on the board.
+Pupils work in pairs and answer the following questions: - Where might you see this sign?
 What does it mean? - 3.
 Monitor.
-Ask questions to guide students to correct their own errors.
+Ask questions to guide pupils to correct their own errors.

-This activity could be followed up by writing a set of rules for living on the college campus.
+This activity could be followed up by writing a set of rules for living on the school campus.